• Associate Director

 Stewart Scott

 Stewart Scott is an associate director with the Cyber Statecraft Initiative, part of the the Atlantic Council Tech Programs.
-He works on the Initiative’s systems security portfolio, which focuses on software supply chain risk management and open source software security policy
+He works on the Initiative’s systems security portfolio, which focuses on software supply chain risk management and open source software security policy.

 Stewart earned his B.A. from Princeton University at the School of Public and International Affairs along with a minor in Computer Science.
 His course of study centered on misinformation, computer science, social media policy, online extremism, journalism, and American political and economic history.
 He joined the Atlantic Council after interning with its Cyber Statecraft Initiative.

-January 2024
+April 2024

-by Stewart Scott
+by Sara Ann Brackett, John Speed Meyers, Stewart Scott

 read more

-January 2024
+February 2024

 read more